OldSchoolRSTips/OldSchoolRSTips/README.md

 # To-do

 * F2p toggle option.
 Clicking the gold/silver star toggles it to the other color and includes/filters tips that are tagged as f2p or p2p.
-No more f2p subdomains.
+No more f2p in subdomains - loading a link to an F2p tip automatically turns the F2p filter ON.
 * Anonymous Google Forms tip submission.
 What is the tip?
 Who does it pertain to (category)?
 * Curl tool (Python) to check+move JSON files from GitHub to webserver
 * Instantaneous realtime search tool